-At Keyzo, we have developed an Online Induction System that can be accessed anywhere, anytime.
+We have developed induction software that can be accessed anywhere, anytime.
 Visitors, contractors and new staff members can complete their inductions online before they even set foot on site.
 It allows you to monitor how well they have understood your health & safety procedure with the use of questionnaires at the end of each module – if they fail the questions that you have set, they’re made to retake the quiz until the information is understood.

-Within the Online Induction software, you can upload videos which must be watched before progressing to the next stage, add health & safety documents to read and administrators are able to store all personal details of each employee including relevant qualifications and skills.
+Within induct&train, you can upload videos which must be watched before progressing to the next stage, add health & safety documents to read and administrators are able to store all personal details of each employee including relevant qualifications and skills.

 After the induction process, admin users can then access individuals records to see who is best qualified / skilled for relevant projects and keep track of contractors who may need to re-take the induction process if they have been away from the site for a considerable amount of time.

-An Online Induction System is a cost effective and efficient way to update staff on health and safety when they are new to the business or starting a new project.
-We can also integrate with other systems like our Read&Sign system, to ensure new starters have access to up-to-date policies and procedures.
-The Read&Sign Software then sends an acknowledgement back to admins and managers when documents have been received, read and understood.
+Induction software is a cost effective and efficient way to update staff on health and safety when they are new to the business or starting a new project.

 Working in an environment where potential risks are everywhere can be daunting for even the most experienced health & safety manager.
 The priority is to essentially keep your workforce safe and away from any accidents or emergencies.